 Uncovering the non-disabled supremacy of children’s stories

-99% of books about disability are full of stereotypes and broad generalizations, and there’s a good reason why – can you guess what it is?
+Children’s books about disability are full of stereotypes and broad generalizations, and there’s a good reason why.

 Almost all of these books are written by non-disabled makers.